MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ## Asynchronously observing pages and individual elements

 This section covers the asynchronous APIs.
-Further up this document is guidance on working with the synchronous APIs.
-It is important to note that in async APIs the network calls happens in a different thread than the main-thread that calls `subscribe()`.
+Earlier, this article provided guidance on working with the synchronous APIs.
+It's important to note that in async APIs the network calls happens in a different thread than the main-thread that calls `subscribe()`.
 This means that the main-thread may terminate before the result is available.
-It is up to the developer to ensure that the application does not exit before the async operation has had time to complete.
+It's up to the developer to ensure that the application does not exit before the async operation has had time to complete.

 ### Observing individual elements